zvjaceslavs/intshare/Printers/Xerox/template_xerox_phaser_3610/5.0/README.md

-# Template Printer Xerox Phaser 3610
+# Printer Xerox Phaser 3610

 ## Macros used